dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 **Cytoscape** allows visualization and exploration of biological networks.

-**stringApp** imports functional associations or physical interactions between protein-protein and protein-chemical pairs from several databases into Cytoscape.
+**stringApp** enables you to import protein-protein interaction networks from several databases into Cytoscape.

 **Load the libraries on R**